Olympic Conference (Illinois)

 The Olympic Conference was a high school conference in northwest Illinois in existence from 1976 to 2010.
 The conference participated in athletics and activities in the Illinois High School Association.
-The conference comprised high schools with enrollments between 300-600 students on the fringe of the Illinois Quad Cities, Peoria, Galesburg, and in and around the cities of Macomb and Monmouth.
+The conference comprised high schools with enrollments between 300 and 600 students on the fringe of the Illinois Quad Cities, Peoria, Galesburg, and in and around the cities of Macomb and Monmouth.